Patient Access User Guide

 |

-The Patient Access user interface displays a photo quality score in the photo capture frame.
+The Patient Access user interface displays a photo quality color scheme in the photo capture frame.

 -